softwarenerd/Fused/README.md

 ## Usage

-See [CoreMotionTestDriver](https://raw.githubusercontent.com/softwarenerd/Fused/master/Fused/CoreMotionTestDriver.m) for a sample of how to use Fused.
+See [CoreMotionTestDriver](https://raw.githubusercontent.com/softwarenerd/Fused/master/Fused/CoreMotionTestDriver.m) for samples of how to use Fused.

 ## RawIMU Sample App